-You could of been lifted, high, or taken a ride down ocean drive with The Lighthouse Family.
+You could’ve been lifted, high, or taken a ride down ocean drive with The Lighthouse Family.
 But where did it end and why?

 Vocalist Tunde Baiyewu and keyboard player Paul Tucker met in the 1980’s while working in bars and quickly began writing and performing together.
 In the 1990’s they formally called themselves The Lighthouse Family and would become one of the decades most successful British music acts.